 Report Content / deadline for submission Periodicity Report on surveillance of surroundings Report of nuclear power plants, central storage installation, deep geological repositories and Paul Scherrer Institute concerning surveillance of the surroundings, with details concerning the discharge of radioactive substances, monitoring of radioactivity and direct radiation in the vicinity of the installations.
 This report may form part of the monthly or quarterly reports.
 Surveillance reports must be submitted by not later than the end of month after the reporting period.
 Quarterly Report on radioactive sources Report by nuclear installations containing a list of all radioactive sources in the installation.
 Reports must be submitted by 1 March the following year.
 Calendar year Comprehensive safety review report Report by nuclear power plants on the periodical safety review, including results and evaluation.
-To be submitted in accordance with the instructions of Every 10 years ENSI.
-Unavailability data of systems and components of systems and of unavailability of PSA-relevant components, including Reports must be submitted by 1 March the following year. t Report by nuclear power plants with a list of modifications to the installation that could be of relevance to the PSA but have not yet been incorporated into the PSA model.
+Every 10 years To be submitted in accordance with the instructions of ENSI.
+Unavailability data of systems and components Report by nuclear power plants on the date and duration of unavailability of PSA-relevant components, including description of components and brief description of the cause for the unavailability.
+Reports must be submitted by 1 March the following year.
+Report by nuclear power plants with a list of modifications to the installation that could be of relevance to the PSA but have not yet been incorporated into the PSA model.
 Reports must be submitted by 1 March the following Calendar year year.

-Annex 658 (Art.
+Annex 6 (Art.
 21 and 38)